googleapis/google-cloud-cpp/google/cloud/binaryauthorization/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Binary Authorization API][cloud-service-docs], a service to The management interface for Binary Authorization, a system providing policy control for images deployed to Kubernetes Engine clusters.
+This directory contains an idiomatic C++ client library for the [Binary Authorization API][cloud-service-docs].
+Binary Authorization is a system providing policy control for images deployed to Kubernetes Engine clusters.

 This library is **experimental**.
 Its APIs are subject to change without notice.